killuazai/instacart-data-pipeline/CONTRIBUTING.md

 Include the following information in the pull request description:

+1. The linked GitHub issue, using `Closes #<issue-number>` when the pull request fully resolves it.
-1. What changed and why.
+2. What changed and why.
-2. Which pipeline layers or objects are affected.
+3. Which pipeline layers or objects are affected.
-3. How the change was tested.
+4. How the change was tested.
-4. The observed validation results.
+5. The observed validation results.
-5. Any documented row-count differences or known limitations.
+6. Any documented row-count differences or known limitations.
-6. Screenshots for dashboard changes, when useful.
+7. Screenshots for dashboard changes, when useful.

 ## Review Checklist